 Mules have a long and storied history and have played important roles in civilizations all over the world.
 Horses originated in Central Asia around 3500 BC and extended their range across the world – eventually extending into the range of the donkey – which originated in Africa.
 It is known that mules were bred in Mesopotamia before 1,000 BC.
 There is evidence in art and ancient writings that mules were present at many important events – they are illustrated in a painting in the Tomb of Nebamun at Thebes, dating from around 1350 BC.
 Mules were present in Israel in the time of King David and were mentioned by Homer in the Iliad in 800 BC.
 George Washington bred mules at Mount Vernon.
 Mules pulled wagon trains across the American plains and could travel 30 miles a day to a horse’s five.
 The mule is famous the world over for its great strength and gentle manner.

 Appearance and Behavior

-These animals look exactly like what they truly are, the resulting genetic hybrid of a stallion and a donkey.
+Mules are animals that look exactly like what they truly are, the resulting genetic hybrid of a stallion and a donkey.
 While generally brown or gray, they can come in any coat and color found on both horses and donkeys.
 They are larger than leaner than jacks and smaller but stouter than colts.
 Their heads are shorter, thicker, and more closely resemble that of a donkey while their ears are longer than a horse’s but shorter than a donkey’s.